-The Phantom Contour Projector is the premier low voltage accent lighting instrument on the market today!
-The Contour Projector is primarily used for illuminating fine art.
-Phantom Lighting is about featuring the art – not about washing the walls.
+The Phantom Contour Projector is the premier LED accent light and LED optical framing projector on the market today!
+Recessed LED Contour Projectors are primarily used for illuminating fine art, sculptures or creating pattern effects.
+Phantom LED art lighting is about featuring the art – not about washing the walls.

-How Hard Is It to Install a Contour Projector?
+How hard is it to install a LED Contour Projector?

 Is Phantom Contour Projector UL or ETL listed?